Once considered little more than a party drink, the spirits world is having its moment and is now home to the best rums, in all styles.

 To produce rum, sugarcane is burnt, harvested, and milled for around 24 hours to keep it fresh and prevent deterioration.

 There are two different methods of using sugarcane to produce rum.
 Most rums are made using sugarcane molasses, known as ‘rhum traditional’.
 To do this, sugar is extracted from the cane juice and sold commercially and the remaining byproduct – molasses – is used to create the rum.
 Using this method, the rum is fermented for a longer period of time – up to a fortnight – before being distilled, bottled, and sold.

 The alternate method is to use the freshly fermented sugarcane juice, in a method called ‘rhum agricole’.
 These rums are commonly found on the French islands but are rare to find elsewhere.
 The sugarcane mixture is pressed to the point that all of the juice has been extracted before it’s fermented with water and yeast and then distilled.

 After either of these methods have taken place, the rum is blended and bottled or left to age.
 Rums that are aged in the Caribbean require less time to reach their peak due to the tropical heat and accelerated evaporation.
-Some brands finish their ageing process in Cognac or wine casks for a unique flavour profile.
+Some brands finish their aging process in Cognac or wine casks for a unique flavor profile.

 Terminology: The terms to know when talking about rum

 Añejo: Añejo means “aged” and refers to rum that’s been left for a period of time after being distilled and before being sold.